PLAYWORKS for every kid.

 On our playgrounds, kids play hard, cheer loud and high five with joy.
 And they create and carry that feeling of peace and belonging with them into their classrooms, back to their neighborhoods, out into the world.

-This year, Playworks Washington, D.C. is serving more than 5,500 students in 15 low-income schools with our full-time program, teaching valuable skills like teamwork and cooperation while reducing conflict and restoring learning time.
-We’re also poised to reach thousands more students, teachers and youth workers through Playworks Training.
+This year, Playworks Washington, D.C. is serving more than 7,100 students in 18 schools with our full-time program, teaching valuable skills like teamwork and cooperation while reducing conflict and restoring learning time.
+We’re also poised to reach thousands more students, teachers and youth workers through Playworks Pro.

 PLAYWORKS for teachers and principals.